 “It’s definitely made me more aware, and I’m more inspired.
 It impacts my life a lot and has made me so happy,” Owens said about volunteering with Special Olympics and being around the athletes.
 “I feel badly for the people who don’t know.
 They need to meet these people and know what they’re capable of.”

-Owens and fellow inspiring Youth Engagement Project participant Rachel Simes, a teacher in Hope, have also been selected to participate in Special Olympics International’s upcoming Inclusive Youth Summit in Chicago, alongside SOBC – Chilliwack athlete Madeleline Kean.
-(Stay tuned for coverage!)
+Owens and fellow inspiring Youth Engagement Project participant Rachel Simes, a teacher in Hope, were also selected to participate in Special Olympics International’s Inclusive Youth Leadership Summit in Chicago, alongside SOBC – Chilliwack athlete Madeleline Kean.

 Anyone and everyone can follow the lead of Owens, Burton, and fellow leaders by using the Spread the Word campaign to open hearts and minds in their schools and communities.
 To access B.C. campaign resources, please contact Community Development Coordinator Chelsea Rogers at firstname.lastname@example.org or 604-802-4226.